 Raith Rovers: Boss Ian Murray on club 'not being a soft touch now' as they faces Ross County in play-off final

+Raith Rovers: Boss Ian Murray on club 'not being a soft touch now' as they face Ross County in play-off final

 and live on Freeview channel 276

-The Stark’s Park outfit lost 2-1 on Friday night in the second leg of the semi-final after winning by the scoreline three days earlier at Firhill, but they prevailed on penalty kicks after extra-time to set up a two-legged tie against either Ross County or St Johnstone.
+The Stark’s Park outfit lost 2-1 at Stark’s Park on Friday in the second leg of the semi-final after winning by the same scoreline three days earlier at Firhill, but they prevailed on penalty kicks after extra-time to set up a two-legged tie against Ross County.

 After an action packed first half that saw club captain Ross Matthews head home either side of a Blair Alston brace for the visitors, both sides couldn’t be separated in a pulsating tie.